dutta-arka/RV-Simulator/flow/README_flow.md

 This folder contains two Python files that can be downloaded and easily executed to simulate 'Default' instrument spectra with a given radial velocity for viper to decode.
+Please *only* download these two files from this folder only.
+The coherence of the main branch is still a bit less.
 One needs the following packages as prerequisites:

 ```
 !pip install numpy scipy pandas astropy jplephem